7targets/7targets-docs/_posts/2021-06-08-how-to-invite-new-users-and-manage-existing-users-for-your-organisation.md

 If you want to change the role of the existing user

-Click on 'Actionss' and select 'make Org admin'.
+Click on 'Actions' and select 'Make Org Admin'.

 ![image](../../images/Invite-2.png)